Socionics Fi Function Description

 Time orientation: Past Perfect.

-In behavior, it manifests as modesty, kindness, gentleness, and even shyness.
-Compassion and responsiveness.
+In behavior, it manifests as modesty, gentleness.

-EII: More open, never refuses anyone, a person who can't say no. They enjoy helping, and even knowing that people don't deserve it, they may still help in hopes of humanity.
+EII (+Fi): More open, never refuses anyone, a person who can't say no. They enjoy helping, and even knowing that people don't deserve it, they may still help in hopes of humanity.
 "You are wrong now, but I'll help you, hoping you'll learn and become a better person, and never do this again."
 The hope is that by treating people well, they will realize their mistakes and become good.
 Trust, forgive.
 Seeks to justify bad actions.

-ESI: Primarily notices the bad in relationships between people, always stays away from bad people, senses them immediately, cuts them off, rejects them, and literally puts up a barrier against them.
+ESI (-Fi): Primarily notices the bad in relationships between people, always stays away from bad people, senses them immediately, cuts them off, rejects them, and literally puts up a barrier against them.
 The most important thing for ESI is to keep malevolent, evil, bad people off their territory.
 Keep distance.

 Introverted Fi: The desire and ability to maintain established relationships and psychological distances.